FOLD-R++: A Scalable Toolset for Automated Inductive Learning of Default Theories from Mixed Data: Abstract

 \section{Abstract}

-FOLD-R is an automated inductive learning algorithm for learning default rules with exceptions for mixed (numerical and categorical) data.
-It generates an (explainable) answer set programming (ASP) rule set for classification tasks.
-We present an improved FOLD-R algorithm, called FOLD-R++, that significantly increases the efficiency and scalability of FOLD-R. FOLD-R++ improves upon FOLD-R without compromising or losing information in the input training data during the encoding or feature selection phase.
+FOLD-R is an automated inductive learning algorithm for learning default rules for mixed (numerical and categorical) data.
+It generates an (explainable) normal logic program (NLP) rule set for classification tasks.
+We present an improved FOLD-R algorithm, called FOLD-R++, that significantly increases the efficiency and scalability of FOLD-R by orders of magnitude.
+FOLD-R++ improves upon FOLD-R without compromising or losing information in the input training data during the encoding or feature selection phase.
 The FOLD-R++ algorithm is competitive in performance with the widely-used XGBoost algorithm, however, unlike XGBoost, the FOLD-R++ algorithm produces an explainable model.
-Next, we create a powerful tool-set by combining FOLD-R++ with s(CASP)---a goal-directed ASP execution engine---to make predictions on new data samples using the answer set program generated by FOLD-R++.
+FOLD-R++ is also competitive in performance with the RIPPER system, however, on large datasets FOLD-R++ outperforms RIPPER.
+We also create a powerful tool-set by combining FOLD-R++ with s(CASP)---a goal-directed \textit{answer set programming (ASP)} execution engine---to make predictions on new data samples using the normal logic program generated by FOLD-R++.
 The s(CASP) system also produces a justification for the prediction.
-Experiments presented in this paper show that our improved FOLD-R++ algorithm is a significant improvement over the original design and that the s(CASP) system can make predictions in an efficient manner as well. \keywords{Inductive Logic Programming, Machine Learning, Explainable AI, Negation as Failure, Answer Set Programming, Data mining}
+Experiments presented in this paper show that our improved FOLD-R++ algorithm is a significant improvement over the original design and that the s(CASP) system can make predictions in an efficient manner as well. \keywords{Inductive Logic Programming, Machine Learning, Explainable AI, Negation as Failure, normal logic programs, Data mining}